vitalii-komenda/Fun-fun-algorithms/README.md

-List of solved algorithms from various learning platforms ==
+List of fun algorithms from various learning platforms ==
 The purpose is to save my solutions for self improvement

-List of algorithms:
 ---

 bb-to-html.php - Converts bb tags to html